OysterBuoy/OysterBuoy.github.io/_posts/2015-11-30-Quaston-city-planning-WiP.md

 #### Pebbleside

-Pebbleside is the most populous of the cities districts.
+Pebbleside is the most populous of the cities districts, and the district where most of the Wood Elves reside.
+Unlike the dwarvish residents of the city, most wood elves are unfamiliar with living below ground, and only remain because they are unable to live with their kin in the Great Forest.
+Whether that's for reasons of banishment or exile, poverty, shame,

 #### The Gravel Heap